Condemnation: Obtaining Fair Compensation For Your Property

 Statutory Versus Inverse Condemnation

 There are generally two kinds of condemnation cases: statutory cases and inverse cases.
 In a statutory condemnation case, the condemning authority files its petition to acquire a described interest in land for a stated public use.
-These proceedings are controlled by the Texas Property Code.
+These proceedings are controlled at the administrative level by the Texas Property Code.

 An inverse case is filed by the property owner complaining of governmental action that effects a taking or damaging of private property rights without a formal exercise of the power of eminent domain through a statutory case.

-In both statutory and inverse cases, the main focus will be the compensation or damages to which the property owner is entitled for the taking or damaging of its property.
+In both statutory and inverse cases, the main focus will be the compensation to which the property owner is entitled for the taking or damaging of its property.